Oatmeal and Type 2 Diabetes

 With all that said, people with diabetes can eat a type of keto oatmeal!
 Keto oatmeal is made with a diabetic-friendly almond flour ingredient that is extremely low in carbs.
 The health benefits of almond flour are actually better than traditional oats used to make oatmeal.
 Half a cup of almond flour contains only 5 net carbohydrates and 12 g of protein!
 With its high concentration of healthy fats, almond flour is very satiating.

 One ounce (0.125 cup) of almonds contains 80 mg of magnesium while one cup of oatmeal contains only 61 mg.
 One cup of raw oat bran contains an impressive 14.5 grams of fiber.
 However, one cup of almonds contain the same impressive amount without the excess carbs.
 Almond flour is just as beneficial to your health because you are getting all of the health benefits of almonds.
-While traditional oatmeal and type 2 diabetes are not a good combination, the recipes we provide in our Simple Diabetic Oatmeal Cookbook are delicious and diabetic-friendly!
+While traditional oatmeal and type 2 diabetes are not a good combination, the keto oatmeal recipes that we provide to our members are delicious and diabetic-friendly recipes that are also provided in the Oatmeal for Diabetics Cookbook.